Honda Odyssey (North America): Fifth generation (RL6; 2018)

+The traditional mechanical gear was replaced with a shift-by-wire push button electronic selector gear on all models.
+Push button start, previously included only on Smart Entry models (EX and above), is now included on LX due to the Shift-by-Wire technology.

 The EX trim and above feature new Magic Slide second-row seats, which can slide sideways and can be removed with ease.

 The screens for Honda's Navigation System and audio controls have been merged into a single 8-inch Display Audio touchscreen system with CarPlay and Android Auto, as well as CabinControl remote compatibility.
 Touring and Elite models include CabinWatch day/night video monitor, CabinTalk in-car PA system, 4G LTE in-car Wi-Fi hotspot, a 10.2-inch Rear Entertainment System (RES) with Blu-ray and streaming video, hands-free power tailgate, heated steering wheel, LED accent lighting.

 All Odyssey models come with a revised 3.5 L direct injected J35Y6 SOHC V6 engine that makes 280 hp at 6,000 rpm and 262 lbft of torque at 4,700 rpm.
 This engine returned to using a version of Variable Cylinder Management (VCM) that only has a 3 cylinder and 6 cylinder mode as opposed to the 3-, 4-, and 6-cylinder modes found on models from 2008–2017, which improved EPA fuel economy ratings of 19/28/22 mpg city/highway/combined.
 Like its predecessors, this engine uses a timing belt with scheduled replacement required every 100,000 miles.

 Beginning for the 2020 model year, all models come equipped with Honda's developed 10-speed automatic transmission, as the ZF 9HP transmission was discontinued.